 - Departmental Regulation 4300-003, Equal Opportunity Public Notification Policy establishes the policy for ensuring positive and continuing notification of the USDA’s equal opportunity policy to the public and USDA employees.
 Additionally, this regulation enhances customer awareness of the USDA nondiscrimination policy and other pertinent information ensuring broad dissemination of the policy to the public.

-- USDA Departmental Regulation 4300-004, Establishes the Civil Rights Impact Analysis (CRIA) policy and procedures for the U.S. Department of Agriculture’s (USDA or the Department) employment, federally conducted and federally assisted programs and activities.
+- USDA Departmental Regulation 4300-004, Establishes the Civil Rights Impact Analysis (CRIA) policy and procedures for the U.S. Department of Agriculture’s employment, federally conducted and federally assisted programs and activities.

 - USDA Departmental Regulation 4120-0100, Annual Departmental Civil Rights Training establishes the civil rights training policy for USDA.

 - DOJ ADA Update: A Primer for State and Local Governments